Јеврејски историјски музеј, Архив

 Archival and Other Holdings

 The JIM consists of two basic units: museum collections and archives.
-The archives consists of about 1.000 meters in length of material covering activities of the Jewish Communities and other Jewish institutions which were active for several centuries on this territory.
+The archives consists of about 1.500 boxes of materials covering activities of the Jewish Communities and other Jewish institutions which were active for several centuries on this territory.
 The archives include material related to the life and work of Federation and individual communities of former Yugoslavia from the time before WW II, Jewish prewar press, materials related to antisemitism and the Holocaust, and the wealth of materials related to the Federation and Jewish communities in the period since 1945, as well as chemerotheka (newspaper clippings).
+Only about 100 boxes are accessible to researchers.
+In 2017 the Museum's staff has started processing and digitizing the other 1.300 boxes.

 During the holocaust, most of the documentation was destroyed, but almost everything that was saved and preserved is now in the Museum archive.